 In some cases you may wish to edit the text element of a user contribution, for example to correct a spelling.
 Clicking on the headline or body text opens the text editing tool where changes can be made and saved.

-A user may have submitted an image or video with is incorrectly orientated (typically by holding a smart phone on a slight angle).
+A user may have submitted an image or video which is incorrectly orientated (typically by holding a smart phone on a slight angle).

 The media orientation can be overridden using the rotation dropdown on the media details view.